component-driven/component-driven-development/src/exercises/exercise02/Readme.md

 ##### Background

-Styles in Styled Components [can depend on props](https://www.styled-components.com/docs/basics#adapting-based-on-props) you pass to your component:
+Styles in styled-components [can depend on props](https://www.styled-components.com/docs/basics#adapting-based-on-props) you pass to your component:

 ```js static
 const Title = styled.h1`